agormp/phylotreelib/README.md

 * Nodes can be inserted or deleted while keeping the rest of the tree structure sane, leaves can be renamed, branch lengths can be set
 * Trees can be grafted to each other, or a subtree can be moved using subtree pruning and regrafting (SPR)
 * Method for computing the distance between two trees (Robinson-Foulds, and derived normalised measures; returns information about number of unique and shared bipartitions)
-* The Distmatrix class contains methods for building trees from distance matrices (or sequence alignments)
+* The Distmatrix class contains methods for building trees from distance matrices
 * Methods for computing consensus trees from sets of input trees, which also yield information on the frequencies of clades and topologies, and on the distribution of branch lengths for bipartitions
 * Library has been optimized for high speed and low memory consumption